chittur/distributed-and-gui-demo-java/ReadMe.md

 2. **Build**: Navigate to the project root in a terminal or command prompt and run `mvn clean install` to compile and download dependencies.
 3. **Run**: Launch the application with `mvn javafx:run` to start the JavaFX GUI.
 4. **Testing**: Run unit tests with `mvn test` to execute the test suite located in `src/test/java/`.
-5. **Coverage**: Generate code coverage reports with `mvn test jacoco:report` and convert to Cobertura format using `jacoco-to-cobertura.bat` (Windows) or `python jacoco-to-cobertura.py` for enhanced Azure DevOps visualization.
+5. **Coverage**: Generate code coverage reports with `mvn test jacoco:report` for JaCoCo coverage analysis and Azure DevOps visualization.
 6. **IDE Support**: Import the project into IntelliJ IDEA or Eclipse by opening the `pom.xml` file for easier development and testing.

 ### Azure DevOps Pipeline